Give a charitable donation that assists hardworking families by supporting areas like job skill training, childcare, education, and more.Donate

-Individuals may receive a $400 tax credit, and families could receive an Arizona state tax credit of up to $800.** There is no need to itemize deductions to claim a credit.
+Individuals may receive a $400 tax credit, and couples filing jointly may receive an Arizona state tax credit of up to $800.** There is no need to itemize deductions to claim a credit.

 **Arizona State tax credits are available based on your income tax filing status.
 Valley of the Sun United Way is not a tax advisor.
 As with any financial recommendation, contact a qualified tax professional for expert advice on your specific tax situation.

 Thanks to donors like you, United Way and partners can help provide snack packs for students in food-insecure homes, train after-school program employees to mentor students, and help adults find jobs.

 Continue to ACTIVATE for kids, families, and neighborhoods with your help.